-WSHA is collaborating with key partners to increase opioid stewardship in Washington, Alaska and Oregon, with a goal of improving opioid prescribing practices, preventing future opioid dependence, reducing overdoses and increasing access to treatment.
+WSHA is collaborating with key partners to increase opioid stewardship in Washington and Oregon, with a goal of improving opioid prescribing practices, preventing future opioid dependence, reducing overdoses and increasing access to treatment.
 This will be accomplished through provider education, community partnerships, leveraging prescriber data to drive change and policy recommendations.

 Key activities underway include: